keycard-tech/keycard-website/content/legal/terms-of-use.md

 ---
-title: Keycard - Terms of Use
+title: Keycard - Website Terms of Use
 ---

 These website terms of use (“**Website Terms of Use**”) are entered into by you and us, and they govern your access and use of this Website, including any content and functionality contained in the Website.